Skip to main content

 3. Setup & prep

-Place bins in areas you are most likely to use them — in the kitchen, home office, laundry room, crafting area etc. Rinse items to avoid pests and to make sure they aren’t too dirty to be recycled.
+Place bins in areas you are most likely to use them — in the kitchen, home office, laundry room, crafting area, etc. Rinse items to avoid pests and to make sure they aren’t too dirty to be recycled.
 Rinsing jars and cans immediately after emptying contents makes it easy and saves time from having to soak dried-on food.
 If items need to be sorted, provide multiple bins for each material.
-Setting up recycling areas at business and in schools is also a great idea.
+Setting up recycling areas at businesses and in schools is also a great idea.

 4. Know where to recycle

 Many communities have curbside collection programs where recyclable materials are picked up right outside your residence.
 If your community doesn’t offer curbside collection, there are often designated recycling drop-off locations where recyclable materials are collected.
 Earth911 is a great resource that helps you find a recycling solution by zip code.
-Most cities have hazardous waste drop-off locations that accept pool chemicals, paint, automotive fluids etc. And many top home office or electronic stores (such as Office Depot or Best Buy) accept things such as ink cartridges, computers, cords, cell phones, etc.
+Most cities have hazardous waste drop-off locations that accept pool chemicals, paint, automotive fluids, etc. Many top home office or electronic stores (such as Office Depot or Best Buy) accept things such as ink cartridges, computers, cords, cell phones, etc.

 Once you have a system in place, recycling is easy.
-Remember, markets for recyclable materials continue to change so continue to check in with your local waste collection department for their recycling guidelines.
+Remember, markets for recyclable materials continue to change, so continue to check in with your local waste collection department for their recycling guidelines.
 If it can’t be recycled, try reusing it!
 Reusing or repurposing old items is another great way to keep unwanted waste out of our landfills.

 This article is intended only to give a general overview of recycling basics.
 It is always best to check with your local waste management company to confirm what can and cannot be recycled.